morgwai/servlet-scopes/README.md

 There are 2 builds available:
 - build with `shadedbytebuddy` classifier includes relocated dependency on [byte-buddy](https://search.maven.org/artifact/net.bytebuddy/byte-buddy).
 Most apps should use this build.
 To do so, add `<classifier>shadedbytebuddy</classifier>` to your dependency declaration.
 - "default" build does not include any shaded dependencies and dependency on `byte-buddy` is marked as `optional`.
 This is useful for apps that also depend on `byte-buddy` and need to save space (`byte-buddy` is over 3MB in size).
 Note that the version provided by the app needs to be compatible with the version that `servlet-scopes` depends on (in regard to features used by `servlet-scopes`).
-If this is not the case, then `shaded` build should be used.
+If this is not the case, then `shadedbytebuddy` build should be used.

 ## EXAMPLES